brimdata/zed/docs/formats/zng.md

 of the `uvarint` size field.

 The `compressed payload` is compressed according to the compression algorithm specified by the `format` byte.
-Each message block is compressed independently such that the compression algorithm's state is not carried from block to block (thereby enabling parallel decoding).
+Each frame is compressed independently such that the compression algorithm's state is not carried from frame to frame (thereby enabling parallel decoding).

 The `<size>` value is redundant with the compressed payload